Assouad-type Dimensions of Overlapping Self-affine Sets: Proofs of main results

-Moreover, by choosing the rectangle $Q$ so that it is aligned with the part of the fibre of some $E_{\eta_0}$ for which $\dimAs\theta E_{\eta_0}$ approaches $\sup_{\eta\in\Omega}\bigl(\dimAs\theta E_\eta\bigr)$, we observe that \cref{e:upper} is sharp up to an arbitrarily small error in the exponential rate.
-This does not require the AWSC assumption, giving the lower bound in general. \end{proof} \begin{remark} The proof of the lower bound for \cref{e:dimAs-formula} is simpler than the Assouad dimension lower bound in \cref{t:dima} since the quasi-Assouad dimension only witnesses the box dimension of $\pi(K)$, whereas the Assouad dimension picks up the Assouad dimension of $\pi(K)$.
+for some fixed $x_0\in\pi(K)$.
+But $\epsilon>0$ and $r>0$ can be chosen to be arbitrarily small, so that $\dimAs\theta K\geq\alpha+\dimH\pi(K)$, as claimed. \end{proof} \begin{remark} The proof of the lower bound for \cref{e:dimAs-formula} is simpler than the Assouad dimension lower bound in \cref{t:dima} since the quasi-Assouad dimension only witnesses the box dimension of $\pi(K)$, whereas the Assouad dimension picks up the Assouad dimension of $\pi(K)$.
 The box dimension of $\pi(K)$ always exists, but we must carefully move tangents for $\dimA\pi(K)$ in \cref{t:dima}.
 This is similar to the phenomenon in which a self-similar set $K$ in $\R$ which satisfies the AWSC but not the WSC has $\dimH K=\dimqA K$ but $\dimA K=1$. \end{remark} In fact, since any self-similar set in $\R$ is the attractor of a dominated rectangular IFS of affinities, we obtain the following corollary: \begin{corollary} Let $\{S_i\}_{i\in\mathcal{I}}$ be an IFS of similarities in $\R$ satisfying the AWSC with attractor $K$.
-Then $\dimqA K=\dimH K$. \end{corollary} This was previously known under the ESC (see \cite[Theorem~7.3.1]{fra2021} and the discussion which follows it), which is a special case of our result by \cref{p:esc-class}.
+Then $\dimqA K=\dimH K$. \end{corollary} This was previously observed under the ESC (see \cite[Theorem~7.3.1]{fra2021} and the discussion which follows it), which is a special case of our result by \cref{p:esc-class}.

 Combining \cref{c:ss-qa} with \cref{t:dimas}, we obtain our main result on quasi-Assouad dimensions. \begin{corollary} Let $\{T_i\}_{i\in\mathcal{I}}$ be a dominated rectangular IFS of affinities with attractor $K$.
 Suppose the projected IFS $\{S_i\}_{i\in\mathcal{I}}$ satisfies the AWSC.
 Then